Gnaku-18519/DataAnalysis/README.md

 ### Disk VS Memory
 * **Time to access a disk page is not constant**, it depends on the location of the data (accessing to some data might be much faster than to others)
 * **Time to access memory is uniform** for most computer systems
+### Access & Track
+* Modern disk drives store more sectors on the outer tracks than the inner tracks
+* the rotation speed is constant, the seek time and rotational delay are unchanged
+* the sequential data transfer rate is higher on the outer tracks
+1. Frequent, random accesses to a small file (e.g., catalog relations)
+   * Place the file in the middle tracks
+   * Sequential speed is not an issue due to the small size of the file, and the seek time is minimized by placing files in the center
+2. Sequential scans of a large file (e.g., selection from a relation with no index)
+   * Place the file in the outer tracks
+   * Sequential speed is most important and outer tracks maximize it
+3. Random accesses to a large file via an index (e.g., selection from a relation via the index)
+   * Place the file and index on the inner tracks
+   * The DBMS will alternately access pages of the index and of the file, and so the two should reside in close proximity to reduce seek times
+   * By placing the file and the index on the inner tracks we also save valuable space on the faster (outer) tracks for other files that are accessed sequentially
+4. Sequential scans of a small file
+   * Place small files in the inner half of the disk
+   * A scan of a small file is effectively random I/O because the cost is dominated by the cost of the initial seek to the beginning of the file

 ## RAID - Redundant Arrays of Independent Disks
 * Disk arrays that implement a combination of data striping and redundancy